SilviaMalavasi/zenfse_full/README.md

   - js: js files compiled by parcel in [dist/site.js](dist/site.js)
     - base: some const like media queries to import in blocks. i also added a small script to remove alt display on image hover.
     - components: add here your custom components js.
-We have [gsap.js](/src/js/components/gsap.js) that handles GSAP animation of core/block filter in [all-blocks](blocks/core-blocks/all-blocks), a custom cursor and two scroller handlers in [scroll-to.js](/src/js/components/scroll-to.js).
+We have a custom cursor and two scroller handlers in [scroll-to.js](/src/js/components/scroll-to.js).
 Please refer to the comments inside [scroll-to.js](/src/js/components/scroll-to.js) to see how it works.

   site.js is the starting point for compilig js